zerokeeper/log4shell-vulnerable-app/README.md

 http://<IP_ADDR>:8888/app/servlet
 ```

-and passing a string in the Header "x-log".
+and passing a string in the Header "User-Agent".
 (This is what gets logged.)
 For example, using curl:

 ```
-curl http://<IP_ADDR>:8888/app/servlet -H 'x-log: <payload>'
+curl http://<IP_ADDR>:8888/app/servlet -H 'User-Agent: <payload>'
 ```

 This highlights that __detecting the log4j vulnerability is not obvious at all__.